Construct IN

 To become a construction manager, it is recommended to follow these steps:

-Education: most construction managers have degrees in civil engineering, architecture, or related fields;
+Education: most construction managers have a degree in civil engineering, architecture, or related fields;

-Experience: gaining experience in construction is essential for developing the necessary skills for the role;
+Experience: gaining experience on construction sites is essential for developing the skills required for the role;

-Specialization courses: courses in project management, people management, and workplace safety can complement education;
+Specialization courses: courses in project management, people management, and occupational safety can complement your education;

 Certifications: some certifications can be a differentiator in the job market, such as the PMP (Project Management Professional) certification.